Erickson Stock/Blend Images

 Step 3.
 Print out the AARP checklist for home safety.
 Start in the front yard.
 Make a to-do list as you go.

 - Mark edges of steps with neon, glow-in-the-dark tape.

 - Repair cracked pavement and uneven bricks.
 Stepping stones are a tripping point unless they are flush with the ground.

 - Clear the walkway.
 Get in the habit of removing slip-and-fall hazards: leaves, snow, ice, moss, the garden hose.
 Relocate bikes, toys, balls, chalk, jump ropes, garden gnomes and lawn ornaments.
 Trade thick welcome mats for thin, rubber-backed mats with edges flush with the ground.
 For people with dementia, a cluttered path is like being bombarded with too much information; they are unable to weed out the unimportant bits.

 - Look again after dark.
 Spotty lighting can create shadows, which can be perceived as deep holes or edges that must be stepped over or around.
 Some people with dementia see shadows as burglars, demons or dangerous animals.
 Well-placed, bright outdoor lighting can prevent falls, anxiety and fear.

 Step 4.
-Inspect a room.
-Repeat until done.
+Inspect each room.

 People with dementia have an easier time deciphering a room when the walls are painted in a pale color that reflects light and contrasts with the floor.
 Also note: